So you’re in the market to buy a life insurance policy.

 Guaranteed Universal Life Insurance

-Although it falls in the permanent life insurance category, GUL isn’t designed for cash value.
+Although it falls in the permanent life insurance category, GUL isn’t designed for cash value, but rather for burial.

 Guaranteed Universal Life is a great product for those seeking lifetime coverage that is less expensive than traditional permanent products according to CFA Insure.

 Guaranteed Universal Life has some similarities to Term Life in that you select a duration of coverage.
 How it differs from Term is that you select an “Age” instead of a “Term.